-- 1. at all times since that day, been qualified both for: - a. a Youth Allowance or Newstart; and - b. a Pensioner Education Supplement in relation to that particular course of education or study; and - 2. at no time since that day, either undertaken fulltime study or been an Australian Apprentice under a Youth Allowance student or ABSTUDY Living Allowance.
+- 1. at all times since that day, been qualified both for: - a. a Youth Allowance or Newstart (now known as JobSeeker Payment); and - b.
+Pensioner Education Supplement in relation to that particular course of education or study; and - 2. at no time since that day, either undertaken fulltime study or been an Australian Apprentice under a Youth Allowance student or ABSTUDY Living Allowance.